 On July 9, 1850, President Zachary Taylor suddenly died, although he had been feeling unwell since eating cherries and iced milk on July 4.
 Millard was sworn in as president at noon on July 10, 1850.
 Taylor’s entire cabinet resigned following Millard’s swearing in.
 Millard was the final president that was neither a Democrat or Republican.

 During his time as president, Millard passed the Compromise of 1850, which prolonged the splitting of the Union.
 The South wanted to expanded slavery into the Caribbean by taking Cuba, although Millard refused to support such an invasion.
 Also internationally, Millard worked to keep the Hawaiian Islands out of European hands and to open trade with Japan, which at the time still prohibited nearly all foreign contact.
 Millard’s goal was ultimately successful, although not until he was out of office.

-Domestically, Millard’s greatest difficult dealt with the Fugitive Salve Act.
+Domestically, Millard’s greatest difficulty dealt with the Fugitive Slave Act.
 Southerns insisted that it be rigidly enforced, but enforcing the act, which would return fugitive slaves in the North to their owners, was offensive to Northerns.
-Ultimately, Millard enforced the Act, which largely contributed to him not received a nomination for president in 1852.
+Ultimately, Millard enforced the Act, which largely contributed to him not receiving a nomination for president in 1852.
 In 1850, Millard appointed Brigham Young as the first governor of the Utah Territory.